makersacademy/rps-challenge/README.md

 ## Brief

-Your task is to provide a _Rock, Paper, Scissors_ game that a user can play on the web.
-This game will be based onthe following user stories:
+The task is to provide a _Rock, Paper, Scissors_ game that a user can play on the web.
+This game will be based on the following user stories:

 ```
 As a marketeer